TechMCDocs/pages/GameMechanics.md

 ---
 title: Game Mechanics
-description: List of difrent Game Mechanics, how they work and their usees
+description: List of different Game Mechanics, how they work, and their uses
 ---

-write game mechanics description here
+# Game Mechanics
+A list of mechanics, their uses, and how they work

 {% include subpages.html %}